FLL and HWO Background

 For cruise passengers, a short two-mile ride to Port Everglades.
 Even the Port of Miami is less than an hour away.

-An onsite Rental Car Center (RCC) offers 12 car rental companies and more than 5,400 rental cars.
+An onsite Rental Car Center (RCC) has 12 car rental companies offering a range of rental vehicles in their fleet.
 The RCC is a short walk from Terminal 1 or you can take a shuttle ride from the other terminals.

 What North Perry Airport Offers You

 - Private and charter aircraft operators offer a full range of services such as aircraft refueling, repairs, catering, and flight planning facilities.